1. How it Works

-REES helps NYCHA residents improve their financial futures.
-It connects residents to programs that can help with education, job training, financial literacy, and starting a business.
+REES helps NYCHA residents improve their financial futures through hiring events, job training, financial literacy education, and programs on starting a business.

-- REES can help qualified residents access Earned Income Disallowance (EID), which can delay rent increases if your income goes up
+- REES can also help qualified residents access Earned Income Disallowance (EID), which can delay rent increases if your income goes up.

 Take a short survey to see if you might be eligible for this or 30 other programs.Am I Eligible?